University of Missouri–Kansas City School of Medicine: Education

+Columbia Physician Assistant Expansion

+In January 2026, the School of Medicine expanded its Master of Medical Science Physician Assistant program to a second instructional site at the University of Missouri in Columbia.
+The site opened with 10 students and is planned to expand to 20 students by 2028.

+Mindfulness in Medicine

+In 2025, the UMKC School of Medicine was designated a Flourishing in Medicine Center of Excellence by the University of Rochester Medical Center's Mindful Practice in Medicine program.
+At the time of the designation, UMKC was one of three schools internationally and the only school in the United States reported to hold the recognition.

+The designation followed two years of development that included faculty training in mindful practice, continuing workshops, and the creation of a 10-month Mindfulness in Medicine program.
+The extracurricular program brings medical students and faculty together for twice-monthly sessions focused on wellness, self-awareness, reflective listening, resilience, and patient relationships.

+Mindful Practice in Medicine describes its Centers of Excellence as certified healthcare institutions that provide programming intended to support the well-being of healthcare professionals.
+Its publicly listed certified centers include the University of Fribourg, the University of Calgary Cumming School of Medicine, and the UMKC School of Medicine.

+By June 2026, the University of Rochester Medical Center reported that the Mindful Practice in Medicine network had expanded to six Centers of Excellence located in the United States, Australia, Canada, Singapore, Sweden, and Switzerland.

 Sojourner Health Clinic

 UMKC-SOM runs a student-operated outpatient clinic called the Sojourner Health Clinic on Saturdays.
 It caters to the under-served adult population of Greater Kansas City, offering physical exams, prescription drugs, lab work, and various social services free of charge.
 The clinic sees more than 800 visits from underserved and uninsured patients annually.
 The Sojourner Health Clinic partners with Linwood United Church, Lazarus Ministries, University Health Primary Care Bess Truman Family Medicine Center, UMKC School of Medicine, UMKC Physician Assistant Program, UMKC School of Dentistry, UMKC School of Pharmacy, and Rockhurst Occupational Therapy Program.

 Stuber Health Center

 The Stuber Health Center, formerly the Social Welfare Board Clinic, is "The oldest free and charitable clinic in the United States."
 It has been in operation since 1913.
 It provides medical, dental, and specialty services such as reproductive health to the uninsured residents of St. Joseph, Missouri, and Buchanan County.
 The Stuber Health Center had 4,995 primary care and 3,572 dental visits in 2023.
 It also provides a unique opportunity for medical students from UMKC-SOM to volunteer and make an elective in their curriculum.